-Be sure to check out the videos of these 1967 beauties in action!
-We'll be adding a new one each week, so stay tuned for more!
+Be sure to check out the test drive videos of these 1967 beauties in action!

 Let’s go back in time.
 It’s the fall of ’66, and you’re ready to buy your first brand-new car.
 You’re a dedicated Chevrolet man.
 You finally have a decent job, some cash in the bank, and want to trade-in your used ’60 Bel Air.
 You want eight cylinders, some style, and maybe—just maybe—a bit of muscle.